Frequently Asked Questions

 There are so many questions that come up as a gestational surrogate.
 We hope we have answered them throughout the rest of the website, but if not, here is a section just for you!
-Here are the answers to all of our frequently asked questions about helping a family to grow through Central California surrogacy.
+Here are the answers to all of our frequently asked questions about helping a family to grow through surrogacy in California and Oregon.

 I’ve submitted my application.
 What happens next?

 Our staff at Kindred Surrogacy will carefully check your application to certify that it is complete.
 We will request your medical records for review by one of our medical professionals.
 We will also conduct a background and criminal history check on you and your partner.
 If the medical records and background and criminal history check come back clear, we will schedule a home visit with you.
 At the home visit, our coordinator will go over the surrogacy process with you.
 You will be given an agreement to sign if you decide to work with Kindred Surrogacy.

 Will the baby have any genetic link to me?

 No, as a gestational surrogate, the baby is not related to you at all!
 Isn’t science amazing?
 To achieve pregnancy, you will undergo in-vitro fertilization.
 An embryo created by your intended parent(s) will be transferred to your body.
 Our hope is that it will grow into a beautiful, healthy baby!